statbiophys/OLGA/README.md

 * V_gene_CDR3_anchors.csv (V residue anchor and functionality file)
 * J_gene_CDR3_anchors.csv (J residue anchor and functionality file)

-The executable functions can only read files of the assumed IGoR/anchor.csv syntaxes.
+The console scripts can only read files of the assumed IGoR/anchor.csv syntaxes.
 In order to read in models from files of other formats, please read the discussion in the Python module section and the documentation of load_model.py.

 ### compute_single_sequence_pgen.py

-syntax: ```./compute_single_sequence_pgen.py CDR3_SEQ **kwarg ```
+syntax: ```olga-compute_single_sequence_pgen CDR3_SEQ **kwarg ```

-This command line program is used to compute the generation probability (Pgen) of a single CDR3 sequence as defined by a provided generative V(D)J model.
+This console script is used to compute the generation probability (Pgen) of a single CDR3 sequence as defined by a provided generative V(D)J model.
 The sequence itself can be an 'amino acid' sequence, an in-frame nucleotide sequence, or an 'amino acid' regular expression.

 The CDR3 sequence is the first argument.
-The program has a minimal sequence parser that will guess if the inputted sequence is an 'amino acid' sequence, a nucleotide sequence, or a regular expression and the printed output will indicate what the parser interpreted the sequence to be (note that backslashes were needed to specify the brackets in the regular expression example below {}).
+The program has a minimal sequence parser that will guess if the inputted sequence is an 'amino acid' sequence, a nucleotide sequence, or a regular expression and the printed output will indicate what the parser interpreted the sequence to be.

 It is also possible to restrict the Pgen computation to specified V and/or J genes or alleles (to reflect any alignment outside of the CDR3 region) by using the options -v or -j (see example below).
 You can specify multiple V or J genes/alleles by using a comma as a delimiter.

 The only required inputs are the sequence and specifying the generative V(D)J model.
-Additional options can be found by using -h or pydoc.
+Additional options can be found by using -h.

 Examples:
 ```
-$ ./compute_single_sequence_pgen.py CASSLGRDGGHEQYF --humanTCRB
+$ olga-compute_single_sequence_pgen CASSLGRDGGHEQYF --humanTCRB

 ------------------------------------------------------------------------------------------
 Pgen of the amino acid sequence CASSLGRDGGHEQYF: 7.25342176315e-10
 ------------------------------------------------------------------------------------------

-$ ./compute_single_sequence_pgen.py TGTGCCAGCAGCTTAGGTAGGGATGGAGGTCACGAGCAGTACTTC --humanTCRB
+$ olga-compute_single_sequence_pgen TGTGCCAGCAGCTTAGGTAGGGATGGAGGTCACGAGCAGTACTTC --humanTCRB

 ------------------------------------------------------------------------------------------
 Pgen of the nucleotide sequence TGTGCCAGCAGCTTAGGTAGGGATGGAGGTCACGAGCAGTACTTC: 8.50807296092e-14